Toludtechsis/Personal-Finances-Analysis/README.md

 ### Visualization
-Visualization is almost y favorite part of data analysis.
+Visualization is almost my favorite part of data analysis.
 Getting to add visuals and show information I have been able to get from the data is interesting and empowering.

 - Total Actual, Budget and Balance
 The personal finance dataset has a total of 192,478 expenses, 230,502 budget, 38,024 balance.